-34 See the 2012 Annual State of the Market Report for PJM, Volume II, Section 8, "Interchange Transactions," for a more detailed discussion the freeze date is necessary.37 PJM and MISO stakeholders have spent several years on the freeze date issues.
-Discussions regarding the Firm Flow Limit (FFL) solutions between market and nonmarket areas are also ongoing.
+April 1, 2004, known as the freeze date, is used to determine the firm rights on flowgates based on historic firm flows that occurred prior to the implementation of M2M coordination.
+In the 20 years since 2004, topology and market changes have occurred, making the 2004 flows irrelevant in 2024.
+The RTOs and stakeholders recognize that a modification to the definition of firm rights on flowgates is necessary.37 PJM and MISO stakeholders have spent several years on the freeze date issues.
 No resolution to these issues appears imminent.
-The final resolution to the freeze date alternative should account for the investments made by each RTO in the transmission system.
+The final resolution should account for the investments made by each RTO in the transmission system.
 The final resolution should reflect current interchange patterns.
 In 2004, PJM was primarily an importer of energy from MISO.
-In 2023, as it has been since about 2010, PJM is primarily an exporter of energy to MISO.
+In 2024, as it has been since about 2010, PJM is primarily an exporter of energy to MISO.
 PJM's generation dispatch to support exports to MISO can increase flows on M2M flowgates, which in turn can cause PJM to exceed its FFE on those lines.
 This can result in M2M payments from PJM to MISO.
-By not accounting for the shift in interchange, PJM essentially pays MISO to import economic energy from PJM, reducing the cost of power in MISO at the expense of PJM, by making credit for coordinated congestion management payments to MISO based on the flawed FFE levels.
+By not accounting for the shift in interchange, PJM essentially pays MISO to import economic energy from PJM, reducing the cost of power in MISO at the expense of PJM, by making credit for coordinated congestion management payments to MISO based on the outdated FFE levels.
 The MMU recommends modifications to the FFE calculation to ensure that FFE calculations reflect the current capability of the transmission system as it evolves.
-The MMU recommends that the Commission set a deadline in the near future for PJM and MISO to resolve the FFE freeze date and related issues.
+The MMU recommends that the Commission set a deadline in the near future for PJM and MISO to resolve the definition of firm rights on flowgates and related issues.